โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Ainsworth Regional Airport (ANW) holds a significant place in Nebraska's aviation history, having been constructed in late 1942 as the Ainsworth Army Airfield.
 During World War II, it served as a vital training base for the United States Army Air Forces before being transitioned to municipal control in 1948.
 Today, it stands as a key regional gateway, providing essential access to the expansive Nebraska Sandhills for both private aviators and business travelers.
 The modern terminal building offers a welcoming environment for passengers and flight crews alike.
-The facility features a comfortable climate-controlled lounge, clean restrooms, and complimentary high-speed Wi-Fi, making it a reliable stop for those transiting through North Central Nebraska.
+This airport operates from one of eleven remaining buildings from the original 64 structures built in 1942, providing a comfortable climate-controlled lounge, clean restrooms, and complimentary high-speed Wi-Fi, making it a reliable stop for those transiting through North Central Nebraska.
 While there is no longer a full-service restaurant directly inside the terminal, the airport maintains a dedicated area for passengers to relax and coordinate their local travel plans or recreational outings in the nearby area.
 Comprehensive Fixed-Base Operator (FBO) services are managed by the Ainsworth Airport Authority, ensuring a high standard of support for general aviation.
 Facilities include 24-hour self-service fueling for both Jet-A and 100LL AvGas, as well as aircraft ground handling, hangar space, and GPU services.
 For visiting pilots, the airport provides a dedicated pilots' lounge and courtesy cars, facilitating easy access to the city of Ainsworth for dining and overnight accommodations.
 The airfield's technical infrastructure reflects its military heritage, featuring two large runways capable of handling a wide variety of aircraft.
 The primary runway, 17/35, is an impressive 6,824 feet long and 110 feet wide, composed of asphalt and concrete.
 A secondary asphalt runway, 13/31, provides an additional 5,501 feet of length.
 These substantial dimensions, combined with pilot-controlled lighting and modern instrument approaches, ensure that Ainsworth Regional remain a versatile and safe destination for aircraft ranging from light singles to larger corporate jets.

 ๐Ÿ”„ Connection Tips